bakr-mostafa/DEPI-DevOps-Assignments/README.md

 # Assignments Repository

 Welcome to the `assignments` repository!
-This repository contains all assignments and exercises related to our sessions.
+This repository contains all assignments and exercises related to the DEPI DevOps sessions.
 Each assignment is organized in its respective folder with clear instructions and solutions.

 ---